AnanyaKA01/Experiment-01-/README.md

 ## Inference
  - From the DC analysis, we determine the DC operating point of the MOSFET, which helps verify whether the transistor is functioning in the saturation region.
 This confirmation is crucial, as operation in saturation ensures that the MOSFET acts as an amplifier with the desired characteristics.
  - From the AC Analysis, As frequency increases, the gain begins to decrease due to the impact of MOSFET parasitic capacitances.The amplifier maintains a relatively constant gain in the low-frequency region, ensuring steady signal amplification within this range,The phase response gradually shifts with increasing frequency, approaching -180°, which is a characteristic of a common source amplifie.

-- From the transient analysis,
+- From the transient analysis, The transient response graph confirms that the circuit transitions smoothly over time.
+The circuit responds effectively to input variations, indicating stable operation.

+## Comparison Between Circuit 01 and Circuit 02